port-labs/port-docs/docs/build-your-software-catalog/sync-data-to-catalog/cloud-providers/aws/examples.md

 Done! soon, you will be able to see any `Step Functions state machines`.

-## Mapping Elastic Beanstalk applications and environments
+## Elastic Beanstalk applications and environments

 In this step-by-step example, you will export your `Elastic Beanstalk applications and environments` to Port.